-The Best Home Espresso Machine in 2023: From Breville to DeLonghi
+The Best Home Espresso Machine in 2024: From Ascaso to Solis

 Even the nerdiest coffee geeks can struggle to choose the best home espresso machine.
-I've put dozens of espresso machines through their paces to find the best in each category.
+In my espresso machine reviews I've put dozens of models through their paces to find the best in each category.
 This guide gives you an overview of brands, models and types available, so you can decide which one is best for your needs.

-In the past, espresso machines had an image problem; consumers saw something labor-intensive and hard to operate.
-So, they often said: “Thanks but no thanks.”
+In the past, even the best espresso machines had an image problem; consumers saw something labor-intensive and hard to operate, and often said: “Thanks but no thanks.”
 That’s why super automatic espresso machines exploded in popularity – they deliver similar results with far less hassle.

-However, as more folks get excited about specialty coffee, the popularity of home espresso machines is on the rise.
+However, as more folks get excited about specialty coffee, the popularity of espresso machines for home use is on the rise.
 With that in mind, I decided to update this guide with the latest information.
-Here’s a rundown on what we’ll explore together:

 Before I give you all the details on my favorites, here’s a bit of background to my approach: much like with my super automatic reviews, if a unit doesn’t make sense for end consumers, I don’t review it.

-The very best espresso machines can easily set you back $10,000.
+The best professional espresso machines for home baristas can easily set you back $10,000.
 Who can afford that in this day and age?
 In light of such, I’ve set $3,000 as the upper price limit for the average end user.
 Anything priced north of that isn’t getting a second look.

 Whether you’re ready to spend some serious money, or you’re on a tight budget, you’re likely to be wary of jumping into a purchase.
 I mean, what if you make the wrong decision?